MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/ui-customization.md

 # Customize the user interface

 The process automation framework supports some UI customizations.
 Most of this section is optional since the framework provides defaults for everything.
 The only exception is the **ProcessScheduleSeries** form.
-If you intend to display the **ProcessScheduleSeries** form for a specific product area then customizations are required so that the framework can display data specific to the product area.
+If you intend to display the **ProcessScheduleSeries** form for a specific product area, then customizations are required so that the framework can display data specific to the product area.

 ## Weekly Calendar View

 ### ProcessScheduleIBuildOccurrenceCard interface

 This interface lets you customize the appearance of occurrence cards on the weekly calendar view.
-There are 6 static methods on this interface, one for each status of an occurrence: **Scheduled**, **Waiting**, **Running**, **Successful**, **Failed**, and **Disabled**.
-This allows for a customized occurrence card for each one of these status.
+There is a static method on the interface for each status of an occurrence: **Scheduled**, **Waiting**, **Running**, **Successful**, **Failed**, and **Disabled**.
+You can create a customized occurrence card for each status value.
 Each of these methods returns an instance of **ProcessScheduleOccurrenceCard**.

 The framework provides a default implementation in the class **ProcessScheduleOccurrenceCardBuilder**.
 You inherit from this class and override the functionality as needed.
-Then register your derived class via sys-plugin for you specific type in a similar manner to many of the plug-ins in the framework docs.
+Then register your derived class via sys-plugin for your specific type in a similar manner to many of the plug-ins in the framework docs.

-An instance of **ProcessScheduleOccurrenceCardBuilderContract** is passed into each of the 6 methods and can be used to retrieve information about the occurrence.
-The derived class can invoke the default implementation for each of these 6 methods which returns the **ProcessScheduleOccurrenceCard** instance and then modify whatever is needed and return it.
+An instance of **ProcessScheduleOccurrenceCardBuilderContract** is passed into each of the methods and can be used to retrieve information about the occurrence.
+The derived class can invoke the default implementation for each of the static methods that returns the **ProcessScheduleOccurrenceCard** instance and then modify whatever is needed and return it.

 ### ProcessScheduleOccurrenceCard class

 This class lets you customize the appearance of an occurrence card which is shown on the calendar view.
 The first two lines are controlled by the framework and can't be modified.
-The sub-header is the **Completed at** phrase.
+The subheader is the **Completed at** phrase.
 The message is the status word **Completed** with the blue background.

 ![Default occurrence card with status and time.](media/uptake-schedule.png)

 Method | Description
 ---|---
-`public str parmSubHeader(str _subHeader = cardSubHeader)` | The SubHeader is the third line of the occurrence card shown in the screenshot.
+`public str parmSubHeader(str _subHeader = cardSubHeader)` | The subheader is the third line of the occurrence card shown in the screenshot.
 `public str parmStatusMessage(str _statusMessage = statusMessage)` | The status message represents the status of the process and has a colored background.
 `public ProcessExecutionOccurrenceCardStatusColor parmStatusColor(ProcessExecutionOccurrenceCardStatusColor _statusColor = statusColor)` | The color of the background which contains the status message.